ccerv1/blog/essays/the-most-important-lesson-of-my20s.md

 ### The most important lesson that I learned in my 20s

+*May 13, 2024*

 Yesterday I half-jokingly called for [a moratorium on nerd sniping](https://x.com/carl_cervone/status/1789327764245316073) in honor of Mother’s Day.
 As fate would have it, shortly thereafter, I was [nerd sniped](https://xkcd.com/356/) by something that could have easily consumed my weekend: a heated debate about whether to wind down or transfer ownership of an ambitious project that failed to live up to its potential.

-I won’t get into details about the project, but it reminded me a formative event that I went through early in my career, with a project that I was deeply invested in and had to give up on.
+I won’t get into details about the project, but it reminded me of a formative event that I went through early in my career, with a project that I was deeply invested in and had to give up on.

 It was my mom who helped me through that transition.
 Probably one of the best gifts you can give a parent as an adult is validation that they gave you some good lessons in life, even if you failed to see it that way at the time.